qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/application/simulator.rst

       "SIMULATOR_CLASSPATH" : ["../selenium/selenium-java-client-driver.jar", "../rhino/js.jar"]
     }

-Additional options are available, although their default settings should be fine for most cases.
-See the :ref:`simulate job key reference <pages/tool/generator_config_ref#simulate>` for details.

-The "settings" section of the "simulation-build" job configures where the AUT is located and how to reach the Selenium RC server that will launch the test browser and run the test commands.
+The "settings" section of the "simulation-run" job configures where the AUT is located and how to reach the Selenium RC server that will launch the test browser and run the test commands.
 The following example shows the minimum configuration needed to build a Simulator application that will test the source version of the current library in Firefox 3 using a Selenium RC server instance running on the same machine (localhost):

 ::

-    "simulation-build" :
+    "simulation-run" :
     {
       "settings" :
       {